How to Get Preapproved for a Mortgage

 Check Your Credit Score

-There are a couple of free websites like Credit Karma that give you access to your credit score.
+There are a couple of free websites like Credit Karma that provide you with access to your credit score.
 It might not be the same credit score your lender will use, but it still lets you know what ballpark you’re in.
 If your credit score is lower than you’d like to see, you have time to make some quick fixes.

 For example, you can get a higher credit card limit to decrease your credit utilization ratio or pay down extra debt to lower your debt-to-income ratio.
-A little planning in advance can help strengthen your chances for preapproval before you even contact a lender.
+A little planning can help strengthen your chances for preapproval before you even contact a lender.

 When you’re ready to start the mortgage preapproval process, the loan officer will ask you for several pieces of information.
 You will need to provide income tax returns from the past two years, pay stubs to verify your employment and gross monthly income, and bank statements.